• LAUNCH YOUR DREAM

 • CONNECT

-Steps To Finding Your Dream Life PurposeIt is not unusual for creative thinkers to wake up one day and wonder if there is more to life–a big dream or life purpose–or look back on times when happiness seems easier and satisfaction brought the days to an end.
+Steps To Finding Your Dream Life PurposeIt is not unusual for creative thinkers to wake up one day and wonder if there is more to life–a big dream or life purpose–or look back on times when happiness seems more accessible and satisfaction brought the days to an end.

-Do you wonder if you are ever going to feel content with what you are doing with your life?
+Do you wonder if you will ever feel content with what you are doing with your life?

-It’s during the introspective questioning times that your subconscious does attempt with all of its might to get you to do more of what you love to do, and for whatever reason, you ignore those urges.
+During the introspective questioning times, your subconscious attempts with all of its might to get you to do more of what you love to do, and for whatever reason, you ignore those urges.

 Maybe you don’t follow your dreams because you are confused about what you’d like to do next.
-You aren’t sure what your big dream is or what, if anything, is your life purpose.
-Sometimes you look at the wrong pursuits or the listen to misguided feelings.
+You aren’t sure what your big dream is or what if anything, is your life purpose.
+Sometimes you look at the wrong pursuits or listen to misguided feelings.

 Don’t worry!
-This happens to a lot of people, so I put together three steps for if you are not sure you have a dream, or if your vision is the right purpose.
+This happens to many people, so I put together three steps if you are unsure you have a dream or if your vision is the right purpose.
 Best-selling author Barbara Sher also outlines a similar process in her book, “Live the Life You Love: In Ten Easy Step-By Step Lessons.”
 Follow the three steps below to find out if what you think is your life’s passion is the right dream for you.

 3 Steps to Finding Your Life Purpose